GepocUS/GepocToolbox/CONTRIBUTING.md

 - `/classes`: All classes should be contained here.
 - `/functions`: All general-purpose functions should be included here.
 - `/solvers`: Optimization solvers should be included here.
+- `/benchmarks`: Functions for generating system models and benchmarks go here.

 If justified, additional folders and subfolders can be created.